5 biggest winners and losers in college basketball this week

 Winners

+▲ No. 8 Oregon Ducks — Up 2 spots in the AP Top 25 Poll

+The Oregon Ducks continued their ascent this week with a massive overtime victory against the then-No. 5 Michigan Wolverines in Ann Arbor.
+The Ducks have a bit of a lull in their schedule heading into the new year, but Dana Altman and company will open Pac-12 play just two days into 2020 with a top-25 matchup against the No. 16 Arizona Wildcats waiting for them on January 9.

-▲ No. 3 Ohio State Buckeyes — Up 3 spots in the AP Top 25 Poll
+▲ No. 11 Memphis Tigers — Up 2 spots in the AP Top 25 Poll

 - source

-Ohio State marched into the Dean Smith Center with a tall task on its hands: taking down a top-10 Blue Blood squad on its home floor.
-The then-No. 6 Buckeyes managed to live up to the moment and then some, toppling the No. 7 North Carolina Tar Heels by 25 points and asserting themselves as a force to be reckoned with not only in the Big Ten but also in the college basketball landscape at large.
-They followed up that monumental effort with a decisive 32-point win against the Penn State Nittany Lions.
-They should cruise to more victories before facing a tough test in the No. 8 Kentucky Wildcats at a neutral site on December 21.
+The Dayton Flyers only have one loss on the season, and it came at the hands of the now top-ranked Kansas Jayhawks in an overtime affair.
+Since then, the Flyers have been absolutely cruising, beating all of their opponents by double-digits and steadily climbing up the rankings.
+They’re set to take on the Colorado Buffaloes – who fell out of the AP Poll rankings this week – this Saturday in their first true test since losing to the Jayhawks last month.

-▲ No. 11 Baylor Bears — Up 7 spots in the AP Top 25 Poll
+▲ No. 10 Baylor Bears — Up one spot in the AP Top 25 Poll

 - source